Akhilesh29/ride-sharing-system-design/README.md

 # Ride Sharing System Design

-A C++ implementation of a ride-sharing system similar to Uber.
+A C++ implementation of a ride-sharing system.
 This system demonstrates core functionalities of a ride-sharing platform including real-time location tracking, driver-rider matching, payment processing, and rating system.

 ## System Flow Diagram